Print Friendly

 Chantequitl tlen momachtianihPractice for Students

-Conjugate the following verbs in the past tense in all persons and in singular and plural.
+Conjugate the following verbs in the past tense in all singular and plural persons.

 Class 2